amanelis/baboon/README.md

       # configuration file.
       branch: 'staging'

+      # Callbacks, pre and post deploy.
+Specify any command you want
+      # executed pre and post in blocks below as array elements.
+      callbacks:
+        # These will be run before the code fetch and server restart.
+        :before_deploy
+          - '/etc/init.d/my_service stop'
+          - 'ruby clean_and_free_memory.rb'

+        # These will be run after the code fetch and server restart.
+        :after_deploy
+          - '/etc/init.d/my_service start'
+          - 'ruby warm_cache.rb'

       # This is the path on the server where the root of the
       # application is stored, not where /public is in terms of a rails
       # setup.